Skip to main content

 Engagement

-Engage maintenance coordination for your rental.
+Engage maintenance coordination for your portfolio.

-Tell us about your single-family rental and the scope you need.
-We respond with a written proposal, typically within one business day.
+Tell us about the portfolio and the scope you need.
+Senior portfolio management responds with a briefing memo, typically within one business day.